intricaterituals/acmi-film-screening-viz/README.md

 * queries TMDB (The Movie Database) API to fill in info about each movie
 * concatenates TMDB info as new columns alongside original dataset

-at the moment, unique_tmdb.csv contains a table of all the unique films screened at ACMI + corresponding metadata.
+at the moment, unique_tmdb.csv contains a table of all the unique films screened at ACMI + corresponding metadata. the date/time/place of each screening corresponds to the first screening of that film.

 from cursory inspection, there are still a number of edge case errors (resulting from mistyped records / inconsistent formatting across datasets)